navj86/Encryption-based-password-Manager/README.md

 * Random -> For randomizing characters
 * String -> For generating letters, numbers and punctuation
 * Pyperclip -> For copying to clipboard
-* Cryptography -> For generating jey, loading key, encrypting and decrypting file.
+* Cryptography -> For generating key, loading key, encrypting and decrypting file.

 Before running the script, install these modules:
 * pyqt5